MrFrenik/gunslinger/docs/containers.md

 ```

 ## Slot Map
-`gs_slot_map` works exactly the same, functionally, as `gs_slot_array`, however allows the user to use one more layer of indirection by
+`gs_slot_map` functionally works exactly the same as `gs_slot_array`, however it allows the user to use one more layer of indirection by
 hashing any data as a key type `K`.

 ```c